Wooden Ships Comments on this Starling Burgess Bermudan cutter

 The rebuild involved replacement of much of the planking and structural timbers, a new deck, new interior, new rig and all new machinery and systems.
 The work has been done to a very high professional standard and she is now completely finished and ready to be cruised and raced by a new owner.
 The present owners are relocating and reluctantly need to sell so someone will now benefit from the vast amount of hard work that has been put into her.

 A true classic yacht with plenty of pedigree in first class condition.
-2015 survey available.
+2015 detailed survey, 2019 survey update available.